Maximizing Evergreen Content for Long‑Term Business Impact

 Also, if you haven’t republished content across Medium, LinkedIn, or other content networks before, consider doing this after upgrading your evergreen content.

-Now, if you upgrade evergreen content in a “skyscraper” way, i.e. building an extensive list, you can redo all forms of repurposing once again as your content is more valuable than ever.
+Now, if you upgrade evergreen signal asset in a “skyscraper” way, i.e. building an extensive list, you can redo all forms of repurposing once again as your content is more valuable than ever.
 For instance, if your former guide discussed the “top 10 tools for…” and you upgraded it to “top 20 tools for…”, this can be turned into a series of 5 tools across 4 videos or a long-form video (or even a short email course listing 3 tools at a time).

 Figure out which channels matter to your audience and aim for maximizing them the best way possible.